#Innsider’s guide to Reykjavík

 For those #innsiders looking to immerse themselves in more local culture, a stop at Hannesarholt is a must.
 This building is the historic home of the late Hannes Hafstein, Iceland’s first Minister of State and a beloved poet.
 The house features numerous talks, lectures and tours for visitors to discover Reykjavik’s past.
 For music lovers, there is a matinee concert of Icelandic live music every Monday at 5pm, whilst foodies can take advantage of the Hannersarholt restaurant which is one of the best in the city for modern Icelandic cuisine.

-If you’re planning a trip to ice cool Reykjavik, then make sure you take advantage of our perfectly located Park Inn by Radisson, Reykjavik.
-Just a short walk from the city’s various attractions, the hotel boasts 119 rooms, Café Island restaurant and free Wi-Fi for all guests, making it the ideal base for #innsiders exploring Reykjavik.
+If you’re planning a trip to ice cool Iceland, then stay at Park Inn by Radisson Keflavik Airport.
+The hotel boasts 81 rooms, a chic restaurant and free Wi-Fi for all guests, making it the ideal base for #innsiders exploring Iceland.